6 Glamorous Lakeside Towns in Europe You’ll Fall in Love With

 You don’t have to be seaside to enjoy sweeping water views and sun-soaked beaches.
 A lakeside getaway in Europe is arguably even more romantic.
 Just think: serene water as still as sun, historic villages lost to time, and, often, stunning mountain backdrops that even the magical Riviera lacks.
 Here, six lakeside towns as glamorous as the people who vacation in them.

 This low-lying resort town on the northern shore of Lake Maggiore is as Mediterranean as Switzerland gets—we’re talking five-star hotels, lake tours by Riva boat, and endless Aperol Spritzes, all just 30 minutes from the Italian border.
 There’s beauty everywhere you look, from the snowcapped distant Alps to the cobbled streets of Old Town, known as Borgo, where strolls take you past the 16th-century Pietro d Paolo Church and colorful buildings to the waterfront piazza.
-It might prove difficult to find a menu in English, but that’s part of the charm: Europeans come here to escape the Riviera crowds, relax in one of the local lidos (public swimming pools), and enjoy the warm days of summer and fall at resorts like Eden Roc, which has no less than four restaurants, three pools, two saunas, a 21,000-square-foot spa, and swoon-worthy lake views.
+It might prove difficult to find a menu in English, but that’s part of the charm: Europeans come here to escape the Riviera crowds, relax in one of the local lidos (public swimming pools), and enjoy the warm days of summer and fall at resorts like Eden Roc, which has no less than four restaurants, three pools, a 21,000-square-foot spa, and swoon-worthy lake views.

 Lake Como, Italy